|

 J

-Grimley Evans
+Grimley Evans and J M Potter,"Does

 the fly matter?
-The CRACKPOT
+The CRACKPOT study in evidence based trout

-compared the GRHE
+the authors compared the GRHE against other dry

-wild brown trout!
+brown trout!

 - Rim Chung's website with tying instructions

-for his RS2 nymph and using forceps as a vice
+and using forceps as a vice

 - Snowbee-Waldron fly tying vice